johvik/tibia_online_status/README.md

 ## Contribute
 To build run `npm install` followed by `grunt`.
-The chrome extension will be packed in `dest/chrome.zip`.
+The extension will be packed in `dest.zip`.
-For the firefox addon run `grunt shell:xpi` and look inside `dest/firefox`.

 To execute end-to-end tests for chrome load the extension from `test/jasmin/` (requires that the main extension is loaded first).
 Then click on the jasmine icon in the browser to start the test.